MiroslavVitkov/rat/README.md

 Three layers.
 Only rule so far is 'never access higher layers'.

-rat - interact with outside world
+app - interact with outside world
-protocol - group tasks into algorithms
+prot - group tasks into algorithms
-bot, conf, crypto, sock, video - do specific tasks
+impl - do specific tasks

 License